Cerebellar tonsillar ectopia herniation and Chiari 1 malformation

 What are we seeing in this image?

 There are two illustrations.
 The A illustration demonstrates a normal cervical alignment at C1/C2.
 The second or “B” illustration demonstrates mis-ailgnment.
 As can be seen, the axial canal space for the upper spinal cord and/or brainstem and cerebrospinal fluid is severely compromised when the atlas misaligns.
 Symptoms can range from suboccipital and head pain and pressure to severe neurological compromise.
+Please see our article on treatments for Atlas displacement c1 forward misalignment.

 Cervical spinal instability can be of varying degrees.
 As the instability progresses, especially in the C1 region where the space for the spinal cord is especially narrow because of the dens of C2, the cross sectional area of the spinal canal decreases which can lead to compression of any nervous tissue in that space including the spinal cord, brainstem or cerebellar tonsils.
 There are many mechanisms by which structural instability in the upper cervical region can cause neurological injury including mechanical compression, ischemic changes, or alterations in CSF flow.